nodanaonlyzuul/crystal-ruby-digest-shootout/README.md

 ## Running Benchmarks

-Unzip the contents of [this file](https://dl.dropboxusercontent.com/u/92181/shootout.zip) into the cloned directory (~5GB).
+Unzip the contents of [this file](https://dl.dropboxusercontent.com/u/92181/shootout.zip) into the cloned directory (~5GB zipped / ~10GB unzipped).
 They are the files used whose checksums are calculated as a test bench.

 ### Running The Crystal App